shooter64738/spinMAN/README.md

 Spindle synchronization
 1. The host commands the spindle to synchronize with an axis.
 The axis can be X, Y, or Z.
 2. Since we are using a 2 channel optical encoder, we can determine the spindle direction by simply checking which signal line goes high first.
 If A is high first, then B, the rotation is CW.
-If B is high first, then A the rotation is CCW.
+If B is high first, then A, the rotation is CCW.
 3. There are 2 options from here:
 <br>a.
 Using the grblRTC as the host, pulse values are sent from the spindle control to the host and the direction line is set high/low depending on spindle direction.
 If the spindle is moved at all the axis (X,Y,Z) will move at the specified rate per rotation, and in the corresponding direction of rotation.
 This pulse value is repeated directly to the stepper controller NOT through the machine controller.
 When spindle synchronization is turned off, the axis is returned to the location it began at before spindle synchronization was active.This keeping the machine controller in synch with where teh axis is acatully at.<br>b.
 Using a pc/pi as a host, when spindle synchronization is active, the angle and direction of the spindle movement is sent to the host.
 The host can then echo a jog command to the machine controller.
 As the spindle is rotated the axis will jog and move at a rate corresponding to the spindle rotation speed.
 It is not necessary to return the axis to its starting point since the machien controller will know the axis current location.